zoom-c/bitcore-wallet-client/README.md

 ## Example

 Start your own local [Bitcore wallet service](https://github.com/bitpay/bitcore-wallet-service) instance.
-In this example we assume you have `bitcore-wallet-service` running on your `localhost:3232`.
+In this example we assume you have `bitcore-wallet-service` running on your `bws.zoomcoin.co`.

 Then create two files `irene.js` and `thomas.js` with the content below: